DKeAlvaro/Elearn/structure.md

 The client uses structured prompting to get machine-readable JSON output from the LLM, which is key for the interactive exercises.

+Behavior:
+- Validates and uses DeepSeek via OpenAI SDK when a valid key is present.
+- Falls back to a Gradio client when no valid key is available.

 ### `src/services/github_service.py`

-This service is responsible for downloading language assets (UI tranºslations and lesson files) from an external GitHub repository.
+This service is responsible for downloading language assets (UI translations and lesson files) from an external GitHub repository.

 -   **Repository**: It connects to the `DKeAlvaro/llmers-langs` repository.
 -   **Functionality**: It fetches the list of available languages and downloads the corresponding files for the selected language combination.